novix-sa/Pyplan/docs/Quick Start.md

 And then click on the Code tab.
 ![Coding and running](http://img.pyplan.org/Quick_start_evaluation.png)
 On the left space you will write your Python code.
 On the right side will be displayed the console output.
+If you double click the node, it will show its result, which in this case is a 9.
+Another alternative evaluation is the one launched pressing <Ctrl + E>

 ### User Interfaces